+Accommodation Guesthouse

+DAY 2

 Cape Peninsula day: Hout Bay Beach, Cape Point Nature Reserve and African Penguin at Simon's Town.

 After breakfast and a welcome briefing from our guides, we set off to the Cape of Good Hope and explore the Cape Peninsula.
-This is a magnificent area which sticks out into the Atlantic and is covered in endemic fynbos and is home to picturesque bays, beaches, rolling green hills and valleys; the views are awe inspiring with dizzy heights and magnificent panoramas over the ocean.
+This is a magnificent area which sticks out into the Atlantic and is covered in endemic fynbos and home to picturesque bays, beaches, rolling green hills and valleys; the views are awe inspiring with dizzy heights and magnificent panoramas over the ocean.
 Our first stop is Hout Bay before we continue down to Cape Point Nature Reserve.
 Here the rugged rocks and sheer cliffs drop from 200m into the sea and is an area of rich and varied flora and fauna including baboon, zebra and 250 species of birds.
 We walk to the lighthouse, originally built in 1859 to help sailors navigate the treacherous waters.
 We also walk down to the Cape of Good Hope with nothing but water between here and Antarctica.
 Returning we drive through the towns of Muizenburg, Fish Hoek and of course Simon's Town.
 Here we stop to visit the famous Boulders Beach and spend some time watching the totally fabulous African Penguin colony which thrives here.
 They are a joy to watch their funny little walk and you can't help but falling a little in love with them!
 We then return to Cape Town where we have another evening to enjoy the town and dinner.
 What a fantastic first day!

+Meals: B

+Accommodation Guesthouse

+DAY 3

 Drive to the Cederberg Mountains where we enjoy an afternoon walk.

 Leaving behind laid-back city life, we drive northwards to the Cederberg Massif which is a haven for walkers.
 It remains one of the most pristine areas in South Africa.
 The San and Khoi people that inhabited the area left behind a rich legacy of rock art of elephants and people painted on the rocks.
 The mountains glow red as the sun brings out the iron oxides colours of the rock.
 This afternoon we have a short walk to explore this raw and dramatic landscape, sculpted by the wind and rain.
 Depending on the local conditions we will walk for two to three hours to either a local viewpoint or waterfall.
 We return to our campsite to some of our first night skies.
 Approximate drive time: 3 - 4 hours.

+Meals: B L D
-Cross into Namibia and travel to the Gariep / Orange River.

-Arriving at the land-border with Namibia, we head to the welcoming banks of the Gariep River.
+DAY 4 Cross into Namibia and travel to the Gariep / Orange River.
+Arriving at the border with Namibia, we head to the welcoming banks of the Gariep River.
 Rising from the Drakensberg Mountains, the Gariep (also known as the Orange River), is the longest river in South Africa and never fails to impress!
-Well documented by explorers of a by-gone era, the Gariep River continues to provide a tranquil and picturesque refuge for travellers passing through.
-Our perfectly placed campsite is a wonderful place to relax and chill out for the remainder of the afternoon.
-We can swim or hire a canoe to paddle down the river (payable locally).
-This evening we enjoy a group dinner at our campsite.
+Well documented by explorers of a by-gone era, it continues to provide a tranquil and picturesque refuge for travellers passing through.
+Our perfectly placed lodge is a wonderful place to relax and chill out for the remainder of the afternoon, before our dinner in the evening.
 Approximate drive time: 7 hours.